SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     And allow you to connect multiple UIButton instances from IB to your code, populating the array.
+    UPDATE: According to [Contributor 6004]'s feedback on USWCAOC (04/24/14), this is just going to be spelled @IBOutlet.

     ``IBAction``
         The ``IBAction`` attribute is applied to a method of a class to expose the method